dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 <div class="ribbon"><img alt="Certified organic content, no AI used" src="/img/stamp.svg" title="I'm perfectly able to add my own em dashes, thank you very much!" width="120px" height="120px"></div>

-## Where We Left Of
+## Where We Left Off

-In [part 1](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/), of this tutorial, we set up our board and implemented movements for our player.
+In [part 1](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/) of this tutorial, we set up our board and implemented movements for our player.

-In [part 2](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/), we the added our terrain, made blockchain puns.
+In [part 2](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/), we added our terrain and made blockchain puns:

 ![A screen recording of the board with the player walking around pushing blocks as they go.](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/assets/pushing.svg)